|Nutrition Facts (per serving)|

 |Servings: 4 to 6|

 |Saturated Fat 6g||29%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Whisk together the vegetable oil, 1/2 of the bottle of beer, orange juice, lime juice, vinegar and Worcestershire sauce.
+In a bowl or large measuring cup, whisk together the vegetable oil, 1/2 bottle of beer, orange juice, lime juice, vinegar, and Worcestershire sauce.

-Place the flank steak inside of a plastic bag, and more the marinade mixture into the bag with the steak.
-Seal bag tightly, then leave steak to marinate overnight in the fridge.
+Place the flank steak inside a resealable plastic bag and add the marinade mixture.
+Seal the bag tightly, then leave the steak to marinate overnight in the fridge.

 Heat the grill to medium-high.
-Remove steak from marinade and grill for 5 to 8 minutes on each side, or until desired doneness.
+Remove the steak from the marinade and grill for 5 to 8 minutes on each side, or until it reaches your desired doneness.

-Let steak rest for 5 minutes, then slice very thinly against the grain and serve.
+Let the steak rest for 5 minutes, then slice very thinly against the grain.